 Decision Making is not about the 100% right answer, but in fact, which answer is the best fit.
 In this way, an answer does not have to be wholly true but must be ‘more truer’ than the other options.

 This is the pilot year for Decision Making.
 This means the score you get from this section will not be sent to your chosen universities, but only to the UCAT examiners.
 That way the UCAT guys can see how candidates have responded to their new questions, i.e. if the questions are too hard or too easy.

 So then, why on earth should you prepare for the Decision Making section?
 Surely a section that does not count means you can concentrate more on the other areas of the UCAT.
 The answer to this is: of course!
 It makes complete sense to prioritise the other four sections in your preparations.

 However, it might be disadvantageous for you to not get ready for Decision Making at all.
 Here are some reasons why some prep for the Decision Making section could be helpful:

 Overall performance.
 It is never a good idea to take your foot off the gas for an extended period of time in an exam.
 Disengaging your brain for the Decision Making section, just because it doesn’t count, may leave you a bit slower in the next time pressured section.
 If you have prepared, however, you may be able to answer some questions, possibly keeping your mind sharp for the next section.
 You will also get a psychological boost if you can answer the questions well.

 Professional development.
 Skills that are tested in decision making are very important for personal and professional development.
 Deductive and statistical reasoning skills for example, are used every day by doctors when making decisions.

-Re-sitting the UKAT.
+Re-sitting the UAT.
 Hopefully not a reason you will need to use.
-But if you have to re-sit the UKCAT next year, when Decision Making section will count, you will be at an advantage having sat and prepared for the Decision Making section once before.
+But if you have to re-sit the UCAT next year, when Decision Making section will count, you will be at an advantage having sat and prepared for the Decision Making section once before.